Alfakynz/Shortcuts/readme.md

 A batch script that list all files in the C: disk and subdirectories.
 Run this script to impress your friends.

 ### npm_start.bat
 A batch script that starts the Node.js server.
 Run this script and complete names of folders to start the server.
+The final path will be `C:\Users\%userFolder%\Documents\GitHub\%folderName%`.

 ### update.bat
 A batch script that updates all applications installed in your system.
 Run this script to install the latest versions of your applications.